Asymptotics of the determinant of discrete Laplacians on triangulated and quadrangulated surfaces: The key formula for the determinant of the discrete Laplacian

 Given $x\in\Omega$, we define $\Omega_{x}$ to be one of the model surfaces, namely, a plane, a half-plane, an infinite cone, or an infinite wedge, that agrees with $\Omega$ locally near $x$.
 More precisely, fix a small $r>0$ in such a way that the $2r$\textendash neighborhoods of the tips of the conical singularities and the boundary components do not overlap or self-overlap.
 We define $r_{\alpha}:=r/\sin(\alpha/2)$ if $\alpha<\pi$ and $r_{\alpha}=r$ otherwise.
 We then define $\Omega_{x}$ to be the wedge of angle $\alpha$ if $x$ is at distance at most $r_{\alpha}$ from the tip of a corner (see Figure \ref{fig: boundary}) with angle $\alpha$, else, if $x$ at distance $\leq r$ from $\partial\Omega$ (or a conical singularity), we define $\Omega_{x}$ to be the half-plane (respectively, the cone); else, $\Omega_{x}$ is a plane.

-In a similar way (with the same $r$ independent of $\delta$), we define the domains $\Omega_{x}^{\delta}$.
-These domains, when they have a boundary, come equipped with boundary conditions inherited from $\Omega^{\delta}$.
+In a similar way (with the same $r$ independent of $\delta$), we define the infinite graphs $\Omega_{x}^{\delta}$ discretizing each respective $\Omega_{x}$.
+These graphs, when they have a boundary, come equipped with boundary conditions inherited from $\Omega^{\delta}$.
 We define the heat kernel $P$ in each of the discrete model domains $\Omega_{x}^{\delta}$ by (\ref{eq: P_probab}), with $\varphi$ the trivial connection on the rank one bundle, and the random walk being stopped at the Dirichlet boundary and reflected at the Neumann one.

 We start from (\ref{eq:zeta=00003DintTheta}) and rewrite it as